It’s a ‘fintech plus’: How J.P. Morgan Payments became the bank’s $4.7B growth engine

 - A stronger AI focus across operations

-- A push for embedded finance solutions
+- A push for embedded banking solutions

 1. Tech Upgrades: Recalibrating the backbone